kyma-project/cli/docs/user/gen-docs/kyma_alpha_kubeconfig_generate.md

-      --clusterrole string            Name of the Cluster Role to bind the Service Account to (optional) --credentials-path string       Path to the CIS credentials file --id-token-request-url string   URL to request the ID token, defaults to ACTIONS_ID_TOKEN_REQUEST_URL env variable --namespace string              Namespace in which the subject Service Account is to be found or will be created (default "default")
+      --clusterrole string            Name of the Cluster Role to bind the Service Account to (optional) --credentials-path string       Path to the CIS credentials file --id-token-request-url string   URL to request the ID token, defaults to ACTIONS_ID_TOKEN_REQUEST_URL env variable -n, --namespace string              Namespace in which the subject Service Account is to be found or will be created (default "default")
       --oidc-name string              Name of the OIDC Custom Resource from which the kubeconfig will be generated --output string                 Path to the kubeconfig file output.
 If not provided, the kubeconfig will be printed --permanent                     Determines if the token is valid indefinitely